wllclngn/School/Graduate-School/CIS657/FINAL/TECHDOC.md

     username = os.environ.get("USER", os.environ.get("USERNAME", "unknown"))

     return timestamp, username

+DO NOT CREATE YOUR OWN VERSION OF THIS FUNCTION
+DO NOT MODIFY THIS FUNCTION
+DO NOT HARDCODE ANY DATES OR USERNAMES ANYWHERE IN THE CODEBASE TIMESTAMPS AND USERNAMES MUST ALWAYS BE OBTAINED FROM THE SYSTEM AT RUNTIME USING THIS FUNCTION

+ANY VIOLATION OF THIS REQUIREMENT WILL RESULT IN AUTOMATIC PROJECT FAILURE

 5. Common Errors and Solutions
 Error Message	Root Cause	Solution conflicting types for 'int8'	XINU redefines int8	Isolate simulation code from XINU headers